Free as Birds III

 Photography, Video Installation, Sound Art, Performance

-Created during the Artist Residency of E75 Art Bus by MUU Helsinki Contemporary Art Centre (FI) and METAXOTO Dance School (GR) for European Capital City Oulu 2026.
+Created during the Artist Residency of E75 Art Bus by MUU Helsinki Contemporary Art Centre (FI) and METAXOTO Dance School (GR) for the European Capital City Oulu 2026.

 Drawing inspiration from Aristophanes’ ancient Greek comedy The Birds, in which birds build a sky-city to escape the failings of human society, and from rizitika, the traditional polyphonic Cretan singing form rooted in collective memory and resistance, this work blends fiction, ritual, and lived experience.
 Instead of adult protagonists, here, children become the founders of a new mythical nation.
 Each child assumes a unique bird identity and declares her own "constitution of freedom" through spontaneous gestures, song, and choral expression.